I’m always on the lookout for facts and figures about online dating. Here are a few more…

 From Your Romance Coach, Kathryn Lord

-1. Match.com is changing its look -- and from appearances, the kind of singles it is trying to recruit.
+1. Match.com is changing its look —and from appearances, the kind of singles it is trying to recruit.
 Style-wise, the site has gone black and white, with a little crisp nave blue, and added the cute motto “It’s okay to look!”
 And they have also added a stylist to help with advice for profiles and presentation.
 (Although that guy Jay Manuel looks very weird.
 Is he made out of plastic?)
 Looks to me like they are aiming at a higher end market.
 The site now makes regular sites like Yahoo!
-Personals and especially true.com look pretty cheesy.
-Fees are up, for sure, to $34.95 for a month, $16.99 each if you sign up for six.
+Personals and especially true.com look pretty cheesy. , for sure, to $34.95 for a month, $16.99 each if you sign up for six.
 Still a bargain, when you think that even at full price, that’s just a little over a dollar a day for access to millions of singles.

 2. Then, in a bow to just how famous Match.com has become, The Washington Post published a piece on 1/28/2007 that is basically an angry rant about the plight of single women by an anonymous woman in her 30’s.
 It’s sort of amazing that the Post would even publish an anonymous piece, let alone one that blames Match.com and other dating sites for her ills.